codsen/codsen/packages/string-strip-html/README.md

 ### `opts.cb`

-Sometimes you want more control over the program: maybe you want to strip only certain tags and write your own custom conditions, maybe you want to do something extra on tags which are being ignored, for example, fix whitespace within them?
+Sometimes you want more control over the program: maybe you want to strip only certain tags and write your custom conditions, maybe you want to do something extra on tags which are being ignored, for example, fix whitespace within them?

 You can get this level of control using `opts.cb`.
 In options object, under key's `cb` value, put a function.
 Whenever this program wants to do something, it will call your function, `Array.forEach(key => {})`-style.
 Instead of `key` you get a plain object with the following keys: